NotTheDeveloper/JDA-Commons/docs/index.md

 > Constructs a <b>new</b> guild target member instance.
 If you don't
 > initialize a user context interaction event, the guild target member always will be <b>null</b>.
 >
-> Paramter: **userEvent** - The user context interaction event, which should be initialized
+> Parameter: **userEvent** - The user context interaction event, which should be initialized
 > Returns: A <b>new</b> guild target member instance <br>
 > Annotation: **NotNull**
 ```swift